bradgarropy/bradgarropy.com/content/posts/2025-in-review.md

 My son got super into remote control cars this year.
 We spent a lot of time driving them, breaking them, and then fixing them.
 It scratched an itch I had to fix and tinker with things.

-As much as I wanted to pull the trigger on a [Bambu Labs P2S][p2s], especially during the Black Friday sales, I just couldn't justify it.
+As much as I wanted to pull the trigger on a [Bambu Lab P2S][p2s], especially during the Black Friday sales, I just couldn't justify it.
 I was nervous to spend so much money and then just run out of things to print.

 But I did get a [Raspberry Pi][raspberry-pi] for Christmas, which could be the gateway into building small electronics projects, which could lead to 3D printing enclosures in the future.